 - Alexander the Great with his Doctors

-in the National Museum of Arts.
-This museum has many items that cannot be
+in the National Museum of Arts in Minsk (Belarus).
+This museum has many items

 - German Officers being escorted by communist guerillas during the Great Patriotic War (World War II).
 The woman fighter in this painting is carrying a Shpagine machine gun.
 I know how to operate the Shpagine with a drum-like magazine.
 How many of you have seen this machine?